BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 }
 ```

-After reloading nginx with `sudo nginx -s reload` we should have a working BlueMap website with HTTPS.
+After reloading NGINX with `sudo nginx -s reload` we should have a working BlueMap website with HTTPS.
 Hurray!

 ![BlueMap with HTTPS]({{site.baseurl}}/assets/chat/bluemap-with-https.png)